-For more information, view our Testimonials section on our False or misleading representations page.
+For more information, view Testimonials - False or misleading representations.

 You must not misrepresent the sale or lease price of a property.
 The advertised price must be fair and reasonable and reflect the current market value and expectations of the client.

 Any changes during a marketing campaign likely to affect the selling price must be reflected in the advertised price.
 For example, if a higher offer is made for a property and rejected, the advertised price must be updated unless the client changes their mind.
 Other interested parties should also be given an opportunity to review their offers.

 Properties can be advertised for sale at a single price or a price range.
 Rental properties are usually advertised stating the weekly or monthly rent.